C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 The input from the bridge is read by a sensor template.
 This takes the serial data and makes individual sensors out of it, which we can use inside HA.

-Here we create the sensor template, with 'heartbeat' and 'messages'.
+Here we create the sensor template, with the first two sensors; 'heartbeat' and 'messages'.
-Below the 'messages' section, I've included 3 example alarms; Smoke, Heat and CO.
+Below the 'messages' sensor, I've included 3 example alarms; Smoke, Heat and CO.
 Using these 3 examples, hopefully you can see how you could add as many alarms as you need to.

 We just give each alarm a name, so we can identify it in HA.
-And we set the ID of each alarm, so we can identify it from the WiSafe2 network (the id is the hex number).
+And we set the ID of each alarm, so we can identify it from the WiSafe2 network (the id is the hex number, used several times in each sensor).
 I'll explain how to get the IDs of your alarms shortley.

  ```yaml
 #-------------------------